hannosgit/api_gateway_reactive/README.md

 ## Build Project

-Maven is the chose build tool for this project.
+Maven is the chosen build tool for this project.

 The project can be built with following command:
 ```